This course is now closed for applications for 2023 entry. Applications for 2024 entry will open in the Autumn 2023 via the Clearing House.

 The University of Essex Doctorate in Clinical Psychology has been training people to become reflective and highly competent clinical psychologists since October 2005.
 The programme was developed in partnership with commissioners from the Health Education East of England, the University of Essex, the Tavistock and Portman NHS Foundation Trust, and NHS Trusts based in Essex.

-You can apply for this course as a self-funded trainee (Home/EU or International fee status applicants), or you can apply as an NHS-funded trainee (Home/EU fee status applicants only).
+You can apply for this course as an NHS-funded trainee (Home/EU fee status applicants only).
 To find out more about this, take a look at our 'Information for applicants' page.